MIT-LCP/mimic-website/content/mimictables/patients.md

 ## `SUBJECT_ID`

-`SUBJECT_ID` is a unique identifier which specifies an individual patient. `SUBJECT_ID` is an alternate primary key to this table; each row contains a unique `SUBJECT_ID`.
-Information which is consistent for the lifetime of a patient is stored in this table.
+`SUBJECT_ID` is a unique identifier which specifies an individual patient. `SUBJECT_ID` is a candidate key for the table, so is unique for each row.
+Information that is consistent for the lifetime of a patient is stored in this table.

 ## `GENDER`